Biocomputing-Research-Group/WinnowNet4Review/Performance Comparison to State-of-the-art Filtering Algorithms/README.md

 1. Place `MSGFPlus_Mods1.txt` and the corresponding `.fasta` database in the `workDir`.
 2. Ensure Java 8 or newer is installed.
+3. MS-GF+ will include decoy search if using the provided parameter option `-tda 1`.

 **Command:**
 ```